Kolawole-Ikeoluwa-Joshua/terraform-hashistack/README.md

 # Terraform Hashistack

-A Terraform-based deployment for the HarshiStack, including a bastion host, Consul, HAProxy, Nginx, Nomad, Traefik, and Vault resources.
+A Terraform-based deployment for the HashiStack, including a bastion host, Consul, HAProxy, Nginx, Nomad, & Traefik resources.
 This repository contains all necessary configurations and scripts to automate the setup and management of this robust infrastructure stack.

 It covers setting up a consul cluster, running in AWS, which